mezzo-forte-design/geoxp/README.md

 ## **Core methods**
 ###  **`.unlock()`**
 Unlock method forces geolocation api and howler js activation.
 This is needed in mobile integration, to avoid browser locking the functionalities when app goes background.
+**IMPORTANT - call this method within a user action, such as a click listener!**

 ### **`.disablePattern(id: string)`**
 Forces deactivation of a configured pattern based.